Short-Term Restorative Care Programme

-In the 2015 Budget, the Australian Government announced the expansion of flexible aged care initiatives.
-A new form of flexible care, the STRC Programme, has been established to increase the care options available to older people, through a time-limited, goal-oriented, multi-disciplinary and coordinated package of services.
+In the 2015-16 Budget, the Australian Government announced the expansion of flexible aged care initiatives.
+A new form of flexible care, the STRC Programme, was established to increase the care options available to older people, through a time-limited, goal-oriented, multi-disciplinary and coordinated package of services.
 Each care package is designed with and agreed to by the care recipient, and may be delivered in a home setting, a residential setting, or a combination of both.

 On 23 February 2017, the Minister for Aged Care and Minister for Indigenous Health, the Hon Ken Wyatt AM MP, announced the allocation of 475 new STRC places through the 2016-17 Aged Care Approvals Round (ACAR).

-Organisations interested in applying for STRC places in 2018-19 should ensure that they are approved to provide flexible care.
-Apply now.
+Organisations interested in applying for STRC places in a future ACAR should ensure that they are approved to provide flexible care.
+Apply to be an approved provider now.

-The STRC Programme Manual 2016 (the manual) is a resource for approved providers of STRC to assist their understanding of the policy context and operational requirements for delivery of STRC to clients in the home or a residential care setting.
+The STRC Programme Manual (the manual) is a resource for approved providers of STRC to assist their understanding of the policy context and operational requirements for delivery of STRC to clients in a home or residential care setting.
 The manual also outlines the responsibilities of approved providers under the Aged Care Act 1997, and its subordinate legislation which govern the operation of the programme.

 Compliance with the STRC Programme Manual is mandatory for STRC providers, as it is a condition of allocation applying to all STRC places.

 The STRC Programme Manual is available for download now.

 Short-term restorative care - My Aged Care system and process overview